Amir Arsalan: The birth of Arsalan

 The epic narrates the adventures of its protagonist, Arsalan.
 The story begins with Khawaja Noman (Kajeh Na'man), an Egyptian merchant traveling to Hindustan by ship.
 On the eleventh day of the voyage, Khawaja sees an island in the distance and orders that the ship be stopped there so that he can be refreshed.
 While on the island he meets a beautiful woman, pregnant, and distraught with grief.
 Upon questioning her, Khawaja learns that she is the Queen of Rûm (Constantinople), the wife of Malik-Shah (Malekshah), the king.
-(Constantinople is known in Arabic and Persia as Rûm, or Roum, and so is sometimes translated as Rome.)
+(Constantinople is known in Arabic and Persian as Rûm, or Roum, and so is sometimes translated as Rome.)
 She details the events that led to her arrival on the island.
 Commander Sam Khan, a vassal of the Sultan of Farang (King Petrus of the Ferangi) and his soldiers came to Constantinople by sea and killed Malik-shah, taking the throne for himself.
 She disguised herself as a member of the harem (in Rezvani's version, a kitchen maid).
 Sam Khan had all of the members of the harem arrested and transported by ship to the island where the Queen of Rûm became inadvertently marooned after the ship left without her.
 Khawaja proposes to her and takes her onto the ship.
 Instead of going forward to Hindustan, Khawaja turns the ship around and returns to Egypt, canceling his merchant trip on the pretense that the sea between Egypt and Hindustan is now unsafe due to the conquest of Constantinople by Sam Khan.
 Khawaja marries her there and her child, the son of Malik-Shah, is born and named Arsalan, which is a name typically reserved for royalty and means "lion".
 Khawaja claims the son as his own, and keeps it a secret that Arsalan is the son of Malik-shah and the Queen of Rûm.

-Ansary's translation makes note throughout this segment that Khawaha is an accomplished astrologist, and that when Khawaja reads Arsalans stars at the time of his birth, he learns that Arsalan is blessed with incredible luck and fortune.
+Ansary's translation makes note throughout this segment that Khawaha is an accomplished astrologist, and that when Khawaja reads Arsalan's stars at the time of his birth, he learns that Arsalan is blessed with incredible luck and fortune.
 However, Rezvani's translation says nothing of astrology.
 It is unclear whether astrology is part of the original story or not.